gggraph/86adventure/README.md

 COPY /B bootloader.bin + bootscreen.bin disk.bin
 ```

+## How to run image file

-Run the disk image on a virtual machine (Qemu example with haxm acceleration)
+You can run the disk image on a virtual machine (Qemu example with haxm acceleration)
 ```
 qemu-system-x86_64.exe -fda disk.bin -accel hax
 ```

-**or**

-Boot it directly on your computer using a usb device : move disk.bin to /utils folder and run sectorpadding.exe (or use any software that
+You can also boot it directly on your computer using a usb device : move disk.bin to /utils folder and run sectorpadding.exe (or use any software that
 can make disk.bin size a multiple of 512 , then copy the result file to the first sectors of your usb and restart your computer.